Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 FLOOR VOTE: Simple majority in each chamber (26 of 50 Senators; 102 of 203 Representatives).
 Governor's signature or veto override (two-thirds of each chamber).
 Pennsylvania's House of Representatives, with 203 members, is the largest full-time state legislative lower chamber in the nation.

 REVENUE CONTEXT: Pennsylvania has a constitutionally flat income tax, currently at 3.07 percent.
 The Pennsylvania Supreme Court has ruled that a graduated income tax violates the uniformity clause of the Pennsylvania Constitution (Article VIII, Section 1).
 Sales tax is 6 percent statewide, with an additional 2 percent in Philadelphia and 1 percent in Allegheny County.
 This act does not propose changes to the income tax rate or structure.
-All appropriations are funded from existing General Fund revenue and are structured to achieve operational self-sufficiency within seven years through volume surcharges.
+All appropriations are funded from existing General Fund revenue, and the at-cost surcharge revenue model is structured to achieve operational self-sufficiency within seven years.

 LEGISLATIVE DECLARATION